Create a food – Overview

 When you create a custom food, by default, its measure is grams.

 Optionally, you can add more measures on its Measures tab.
 Here, you can add common measures (such as slice) or import the measures from another similar item.
-If this food is a liquid, you can also enable volume measures (such as mL and L).
+If this food is a liquid, you can also enable volumetric measures (such as mL and L).

 To add a common measure